stibinator/DuAEF_Duik_Docs/src/docs/motion-trail.md

 !!! hint
     As the motion trail is contained in a shape layer, it is easy to change it's appearance and use it as you wish!
 You can add and modify everything in the content of the Motion Trail layer.

+!!! note
+    To duplicate a motion trail, you can't just duplicate the effect; the content of the shape layer needs to be adjusted too.
+    There are two ways to add multiple motion trails for the same layer:
+    - Duplicate the motion trail layer instead of just the effect.
+    - Use the motion trail button in Duik to re-create a new motion trail for the same layer.

 ![](img/examples/motiontrails1.gif)